 It is important that you first recognize your foreign qualifications.
 More information on this procedure can be found here.

-Or contact our expert advisers for an individual assessment
+Contact our expert attorneys and advisers for an individual assessment.